MicrosoftDocs/m365copilot-docs/docs/custom-and-declarative-copilot.md

 ---
 title: Custom and declarative copilots
-description: When building Microsoft 365 AI solutions for business, you can either extend Copilot or build your own copilot from the ground up.
-Use this decision guide to explore your options and considerations.
+description: When building Microsoft 365 Copilot solutions for business, you can either extend Copilot or build your own Copilot from the ground up.
 author: v-ypalikila
 ms.author: timura
 ms.topic: conceptual